PRINCIPLE 1: God loves you and created you to know Him personally.

 Q. What does faith have to do with receiving Christ?

 A. Simply put, faith is believing or trusting God and His Word.
 When you received Christ, you put your trust in Christ and His death for your sin.
+You follow Him as Lord of your life.
 Instead of believing in your own ability to earn God’s favor, you now trust that you have been reconciled to God through what Christ has done for you.
+Not your works but the sole work of Christ on the cross for you.

 KEY QUESTION: Suppose you were standing before God and He asked you, “Why should I let you into heaven?”
 What would you say?